iluwatar/java-design-patterns/command-query-responsibility-segregation/README.md

 ---
-title: "Command Query Responsibility Segregation (CQRS) Pattern: Improve Scalability and Performance"
+title: "Command Query Responsibility Segregation in Java: Optimizing Data Interaction for Scalability"
+shortTitle: Command Query Responsibility Segregation (CQRS)
 description: "Learn about the Command Query Responsibility Segregation (CQRS) pattern in Java.
 Discover how segregating commands and queries can enhance the scalability, performance, and maintainability of your software systems."
 category: Architectural
 language: en